-Fonio, a variety of millet gives these West-African-inspired crab cakes a satisfyingly crisp crust.
+Fonio, a variety of millet, gives Pierre Thiam‘s West-African-inspired crab cakes a satisfyingly crisp crust.

 - 1 large green plantain (about 10 oz.), peeled and roughly chopped

 - 5 tbsp. red palm oil or vegetable oil